KJWhitehead/quizzee_rascals/README.md

   <td>On large devices the "Enter name" box obscures the brand logo and feels like a pop-up rather than an integrated element of the UX package</td>
     <td><img src="assets/images/readMeImages/amiresponsive/loginscreenpng.png" alt="Image showing box obscuring the logo on larger devices"></td>

   <td>Unfortunately we ran out of time to fix this.
-We would in future sprints change from a in-browser alert box to a html modal box, that would be styled and centred on the screen etc as part of a user management system.</td>
+We would in future sprints change from an in-browser alert box to a html modal box, that would be styled and centred on the screen etc as part of a user management system.</td>
   </tr>

   </tr>